IHE/ITI.PDQm/input/pagecontent/testplan.md

 ### Patient Demographics Consumer --> Patient Demographics Supplier Interoperability Tests:

 * ITI-78_(PDQm)_Search_Read
-  * Assumes a pre-defined set of Patient Resources on the Supplier actor
+  * Assumes a pre-defined set of patient demographics on the Supplier actor
 * ITI-78_Paging
 * PDQm_Query_with_Twin_Data
   * Assumes an additional set of demographics on the Supplier actor to demonstrate extra requirements for the Pediatric Demographics option.